5 travel stocks to buy ahead of the busy summer holiday period

 Don’t forget the boom for buses

-The ongoing train strikes over the last few months have benefited coach operator Mobico Group (LSE:MCG) previously known as National Express.
+Ongoing train delays and strikes have benefited coach operator Mobico Group (LSE:MCG) previously known as National Express.

-Consumers have also been looking for cheaper alternatives to rail travel as prices increase (both travelling for staycations and to airports to travel further afield), boosting the company’s top and bottom lines.
+Consumers have also been looking for cheaper alternatives to rail travel as prices increase (both travelling for staycations and to airports to travel further afield), boosting the company’s top and bottom lines in its locations of the UK, Spain and Germany.